-Seahawks-Eagles notebook: Jadeveon Clowney among Seattle’s inactive players
+Hip injury forces Jadeveon Clowney to miss Seahawks’ game vs. Eagles

 Other inactives for Seattle: tight end Luke Willson, receivers Jaron Brown and John Ursua, running back C.J.
 Prosise, guard Phil Haynes and cornerback Neiko Thorpe.

 Willson has a hamstring injury, and the Seahawks on Friday promoted Tyrone Swoopes off the practice squad to add depth at tight end.
-Jacob Hollister will start at tight end with Willson out.
+Jacob Hollister started at tight end with Willson out.

 The Eagles had four notable inactive players in right tackle Lane Johnson, running back Jordan Howard and receivers Nelson Agholor and Alshon Jeffery.
 That left the Eagles with just four receivers on their 53-man active roster.